yalmip/yalmip.github.io/_posts/2017-09-16-ApproximatingQP.md

 ## Generic case

-if we had been given a general quadatic \\(p(z)\\) we could easily have factorized it into a difference of convex functions by performing an eigenvalue factorization
+If we had been given a general quadatic \\(p(z)\\) we could have factorized it into a difference of convex quadratic functions by performing an eigenvalue factorization
 ````matlab
 z = sdpvar(5,1);
 p = (sum(z))^2 - sum(z.^2);